 When you use SUSE Manager on a public cloud, you must use a restricted network.
 We recommend using a VPC private subnet with an appropriate firewall setting.
 Only machines in your specified IP ranges must be able to access the instance.

-On your SUSE Manager Server, use this command to find all available storage devices:
+When you launch your instance, you can log in to the SUSE Manager Server and use this command to find all available storage devices:

 hwinfo --disk | grep -E "Device File:"